vickydev11/EBI/content/pages/index.md

       self:
         alignItems: center
     type: GenericSection
-  - type: GenericSection
-    title:
-      type: TitleBlock
-      text: What Is Ethical Breathplay?
-      color: text-dark
-      styles:
-        self:
-          textAlign: center
-    subtitle: Ethical Breathplay is breathwork with a playful twist
-    text: >
-      Discover a sensual exploration of control, release, and embodied pleasure.
-      Ethical Breathplay is tantalizing yet intentional, exhilarating yet grounded in safety and care.

-      By merging somatic principles with the art of breathplay, this practice becomes a pathway to connection, fulfillment, and the kind of satisfaction that lingers long after the breath returns.

-      Ethical Breathpmay isn’t just about breath holding or breath control, it’s about discovery & **pleasure:** for trust, intimacy, and the playful power of what breath can do.
-    actions: []
-    media:
-      type: ImageBlock
-      url: /images/beautiful-woman-plastic-wrap-wallpaper.jpg
-      altText: Image alt text placeholder
-      elementId: ''
-      styles:
-        self:
-          borderRadius: medium
-    colors: bg-light-fg-dark
-    styles:
-      self:
-        flexDirection: col
-        justifyContent: center
-      subtitle:
-        textAlign: center
 seo:
   metaTitle: Home - Demo site
   metaDescription: This demo site is built with Netlify Create.